Learn why API-first development is the future of WordPress. Master custom REST endpoints, GraphQL schemas, and external data synchronization.

 • Syncing with External Systems: WordPress doesn’t just store content; it syncs it.
 An update to a product in your SAP ERP can trigger a WordPress API update, which then updates your web shop and mobile app instantly.

-• Webhooks: We use event-driven hooks to notify external services when a post is published or a user registers, creating a seamless data flow across the entire corporate stack.
+• Webhooks: We use event-driven hooks to notify external services when a post is published or a user registers, so downstream systems update without polling or nightly batch reconciliation.

 One of the biggest complaints about the WordPress API was its speed.
 In 2026, we solve this withching**.